Penny is an expert in our financial services regulation and funds, KiwiSaver and superannuation practices.

 She advises clients on the establishment, restructuring and compliance of investment products and on mergers and acquisitions and corporate restructurings in the financial services industry.

-Penny is recognised as an Up and Coming lawyer in Chambers Asia Pacific 2018 and “is recognised for her strong client base”.
+Penny is recognised as a leading lawyer in Chambers Asia Pacific 2019 and “is recognised for her strong client base”.
 One source comments "She is a young partner who I think highly of.
 She is bright, dedicated and hard-working".

 Prior to joining Chapman Tripp in 2002, Penny worked for the Securities Commission and Takeovers Panel.